-Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge ^{1}) Preventive care ^{2} Routine Physical Exam 3 The Plan pays 100%4 You pay 40% after the • 1 exam per plan year No deductible deductible; Plan pays 60% Well-Child Visit 3 The Plan pays 100% 4 You pay 40% after the 1st 12 months: 7 exams No deductible deductible; Plan pays 60% 13-24 months: 3 exams 25-36 months: 3 exams • age 3-26 years: 1 exam per plan year
+Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge ) Preventive care Routine Physical Exam3 The Plan pays 100%4 You pay 40% after the 1 exam per plan year No deductible deductible; Plan pays 60% Well-Child Visit3 The Plan pays 100%4 You pay 40% after the 1st 12 months: 7 exams No deductible deductible; Plan pays 60% 13-24 months: 3 exams 25-36 months: 3 exams age 3-26 years: 1 exam per plan year

-1 The Plan's out-of-network benefit is based on the recognized charge.
+\1 The Plan's out-of-network benefit is based on the recognized charge.
 You pay the deductible and coinsurance shown, plus any costs that are over the recognized charge.

-2 You can learn more about preventive care coverage on Aetna's website at www.aetna.com or by calling the Aetna Health Concierge at 1-855-414-1901.
+\2 You can learn more about preventive care coverage on Aetna's website at www.aetna.com or by calling the Aetna Health Concierge at 1-855-414-1901.

-3 The Plan pays 100%, no deductible, for the first in-network routine exam or procedure per plan year (whether it is designated as routine or diagnostic).
+\3 The Plan pays 100%, no deductible, for the first in-network routine exam or procedure per plan year (whether it is designated as routine or diagnostic).
 No coverage for additional routine exams/procedures for the remainder of the plan year.
 Any additional in-network diagnostic exam or procedures in that year will be covered at 80% after the deductible.

-4 Includes in-network immunizations, lab and X-ray services completed within 5 calendar days before or after the annual exam.
+Includes in-network immunizations, lab and X-ray services completed within 5 calendar days before or after the annual exam.

-Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge 1) Screening and Counseling The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% obesity up to age 22: unlimited visits age 22 and over: up to 26 visits per 12-month period (healthy diet counseling limited to 10 visits) use of tobacco products: up to 8 counseling sessions per 12-month period misuse of alcohol or drugs (screening services not provided by a behavioral health provider): up to 5 visits per 12-month period women's health screenings and counseling Preventive Immunizations The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Per recommended protocol · · Routine Prostate Screening3 1 prostate-specific antigen (PSA) test and digital rectal exam (DRE) per plan year for men The Plan pays 100%, no deductible 4 You pay 40% after the deductible ; Plan pays 60% Routine Colorectal Cancer Screening3 The Plan pays 100% You pay 40% after the 1 screening per plan year No deductible deductible; Plan pays 60% Routine Annual Ob/Gyn Exam 3 (includes one Pap smear and related lab fees) The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% • 1 exam per plan year Routine Mammogram3 1 mammogram per plan year The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Tamoxifen and Raloxifene for eligible women (see Preventive Care for Women) The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Routine Vision Exam 1 exam per plan year The Plan pays 100% No deductible The Plan pays 100% No deductible Routine Hearing Exam 1 exam per plan year The Plan pays 100% No deductible The Plan pays 100% No deductible Outpatient Care Office Visit - Primary Care Physician You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60% Office Visit - Specialist You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60%
+Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge1) Screening and Counseling The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% obesity up to age 22: unlimited visits age 22 and over: up to 26 visits per 12-month period (healthy diet counseling limited to 10 visits) use of tobacco products: up to 8 counseling sessions per 12-month period misuse of alcohol or drugs (screening services not provided by a behavioral health provider): up to 5 visits per 12-month period health screenings and counseling Preventive Immunizations • Per recommended protocol The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% Routine Prostate Screening3 1 prostate-specific antigen (PSA) test and digital rectal exam (DRE) per plan year for men The Plan pays 100%, no deductible You pay 40% after the deductible ; Plan pays 60% Routine Colorectal Cancer Screening • 1 screening per plan year The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% Routine Annual Ob/Gyn Exam (includes one Pap smear and related lab fees) The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% 1 exam per plan year Routine Mammogram • 1 mammogram per plan year The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Tamoxifen and Raloxifene for eligible members (see Preventive Care) The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% Routine Vision Exam 1 exam per plan year The Plan pays 100% No deductible The Plan pays 100% No deductible Routine Hearing Exam 1 exam per plan year The Plan pays 100% No deductible The Plan pays 100% No deductible Outpatient Care Office Visit - Primary Care Physician You pay 20% after the deductible; Plan pays 80% You pay 40% after the deductible; Plan pays 60% Office Visit - Specialist You pay 20% after the deductible; Plan pays 80% You pay 40% after the deductible; Plan pays 60%